mebene79/RecommenderModel/README.md

 The first stage is a collaborative filtering model using the matrix of ratings while the second stage is a multinomial model using text information to model the residuals from the first stage.
 These two stages combined together in an ensemble is used as a base estimator for our model.
 More specifically, the ensemble model consist of two classifiers :

 • Collaborative filtering recommender that incorporates temporal effects as in Koren and Bell (2011) with a little change where rating are considered a class of 5 categories (1through 5).
+We use some of the implementation of https://github.com/rudolfsteiner/CollaborativeFilteringV3.git with appropriate modifications.

 • A 5-class multinomial model that incorporates features derived from user feedback by leveraging BERT.
 BERT, a pre-trained model, transforms written item reviews into numeric vectors, capturing contextual information about user experiences.
 These vectors, combined with user-provided ratings, are used as features to enhance the model’s predictive capabilities.
 In this case we used ’bert-base-uncased’ with 12 layers.